 Disco Outfits for Guys

-Men can wear a disco outfit that is 70s casual to flashy clubwear.
-Most disco dancing dudes will choose bell bottom pants, a disco shirt, and big belt.
+Men can wear a disco outfit that spans 70s casual to flashy clubwear.
+Most disco dancing dudes will choose bell-bottom pants, a disco shirt, and big belt.
 Simple, yet very retro.
 Here are some more ideas:

 - 70s Stud: Loose, buttondown shirts paired with corduroy flare pants, rhinestone belt, cowboy boots (Fur coat optional)

 - Disco Fever: Flashy metallic or paisley open neck “Disco” shirt, white flare jeans, white platform shoes, gold chain necklace

 - Studio 54: A snug open top shirt, bell bottom jeans, wide leather belt, platform shoes